Partners

 Research and Technical Partners

-VOSIEDA partners with academic, think tanks, research, and technical institutions to capture and apply new ideas, knowledge, and practice to real-world settings to support environment and natural resources security, poverty reduction, and social justice achievement in Liberia and West Africa.
-Also, see Research for Inclusive Growth & Development
+VOSIEDA collaborates with academic, think tanks, research, and technical institutions to capture and apply new ideas, knowledge, and practices to real-world settings, supporting environment and natural resources security, poverty reduction, and social justice achievement in Liberia and West Africa.

 Service Providers/Suppliers

-VOSIEDA works with service providers and suppliers to obtain essential goods and services needed to advance its development programs.
-We work with a range of suppliers, vendors, and contractors at the community levels.
-We thrive on supporting local economic development by developing collaborations to empower people, communities, and local businesses to contribute to equitable prosperity so that all can thrive.
+At VOSIEDA, we partner with service providers and suppliers to procure the necessary goods and services for our development programs.
+Our collaboration includes a wide range of suppliers, vendors, and contractors at the community level.
+We are committed to supporting local economic growth by empowering people, communities, and businesses to contribute to a fair and prosperous community, where everyone can thrive.

 Some of our partners, including some past and present supporters